 Divorced or Separated Parents

 When parents are divorced or separated, the parent with legal custody or sole parental responsibility must provide consent.
 If custody is shared, consent from both parents is typically required.
 In cases where one parent cannot be contacted or refuses consent, provide evidence such as court orders establishing sole custody, or a statutory declaration explaining the circumstances.
+Inadequate or inconsistent consent documentation is one of the most common UK visa refusal reasons for child visitor visa applications.
+For country-specific approval probability data that helps calibrate expectations, see our UK visa success rate guide.

 UK Visa Parent Consent Letter Template